Kanishkpdy/Storycraft/README.md

-## 🚧 Work in Progress

-StoryCraft is currently under active development.
-The current features include:
+# 📖 StoryCraft

+StoryCraft is a complete storytelling platform where users can create, share, and explore interactive stories with branching paths.

+---

+## 🚀 Features

-- 🎨 Frontend setup with React
+- 🎨 **Frontend** built with React
-- 🔗 Backend API using Node.js and Express
+- 🔗 **Backend API** using Node.js and Express
-- 💾 Local SQLite database for storing stories
+- 💾 **SQLite database** for reliable storage

-### Next Goals:
-- Add story creation and listing from the frontend
+- ✍️ **Create and manage stories** directly from the frontend
-- Enable branching paths in stories
-- Integrate AI features like auto-suggestion and summarization

-Stay tuned for more updates!
+- 🌿 **Branching story paths** for interactive narratives
+- 👤 **User profiles** with personalized dashboards
+- ⭐ **Like system** to show appreciation for stories
+- ➕ **Follow system** to keep up with favorite authors
+- 📚 **Story listing and browsing** for discovery

+---

+## 🌟 Overview

+StoryCraft brings storytelling to life by combining creativity with interactivity.
+Users can write stories, design multiple paths, and engage with a community through likes and follows.
+It’s a place to share adventures, explore different narratives, and connect with storytellers around the world.

+---